Get Expert Cannabis SEO Support

 Conversion Rate from Organic Traffic

 This percentage shows how effectively your site turns organic visitors into leads or customers.
-A low rate may indicate a disconnect between your content and what visitors are seeking.
+A low rate may indicate a disconnect between your content and what visitors are seeking, poor user experience on landing pages, or targeting keywords that don’t match purchase intent.
+Benchmark your conversion rate against industry standards and track it over time to identify trends.

 Revenue Generated from Organic Search